Parthyapps/Android-Important-Questions/README.md

  - Use ActivityManager to get memory info:
  - LeakCanary (for memory leak detection).
  - Android profiler - for monitoring your app’s CPU, Memory, Network, and Energy usage in real time

+## 🧩**Android Context Two types**
+- 1.Application Context - need to access resources that are not tied to any specific activity, use the Application context.
+- 2.Activity Context - need to access resources that are tied to a specific activity, use the Activity context
+- It allows us to access resources.
+- It allows us to interact with other Android components by sending messages.
+- It gives you information about your app environment.

+## 🧩Image Loading libraries
+- Picasso
+- Glide
+- Fresco
+- COIL (Coroutine Image Loader)
+- UIL (Universal Image Loader)

+# 🧩Java Garbage Collection

+Java garbage collection is an automatic memory management process where unused objects are identified and removed to free memory, using techniques like mark-and-sweep.

+# 🧩Pending intend

+A PendingIntent is a tokenized intent that allows another application (e.g., a system service) to perform an action on behalf of your application.
+It's commonly used in notifications and alarms.

+# 🧩Doze and App Standby

+    Doze: Optimizes battery by deferring background tasks when the device is idle.
+    App Standby: Limits background activity for unused apps.

+# 🧩Git Merge and Git Rebase

+    Merge: Combines branches, preserving commit history.
+    Rebase: Reapplies commits from one branch onto another, creating a linear history.

+# 🧩Runnable vs Callable

+    Runnable: Represents a task with no return value.
+    Callable: Represents a task with a return value and can throw exceptions.

 # Clean Architecture
 - Clean Architecture is a software design pattern that organizes code into distinct layers, separating concerns and dependencies.
 The layers are typically: